canva-public/rocketbot/README.md

 ### Debugging hints

 Use `ENABLE_DEBUG=true DEBUG=nock.* yarn test:watch` and `.only` in the tests to see output and assertions from nock.

+## Releasing

+- Tag a commit with a tag following the pattern `vX.X.X` (where `X.X.X` is the new to-be-releases semver of the package).
+- This will create a new release and attach a zip file to it.
+- After, please add as much detail as possible to the release description.